-Medical Appointments
+4.2 Medical Appointments

-Medical appointment for pupils should be made outside of academy hours where possible.
+Make dentist/optician/doctors appointments, where possible, outside of school hours.
+If during school hours, after 2pm.
 If this is not possible, children should only be out of school for the minimum amount of time necessary for the appointment then return, should time allow.
 Taking a whole day off school for a dental or medical appointment is unacceptable.